-South Carolina Woman Allegedly Assaulted Black Teens At Pool, Said They ‘Didn’t Belong’, Assaulted Them
+South Carolina Woman Allegedly Assaulted Black Teens At Pool, Said They ‘Didn’t Belong’

 A South Carolina woman was caught on video allegedly harassing black teenagers, telling them they “didn’t belong” there.
-She then allegedly used racial slurs, assaulted them, and, when the cops showed up, allegedly fought with them and even bit one of them.
+She then allegedly used racial slurs, assaulted them, and when the cops showed up, allegedly fought with them and even bit one of them.

 As WCIV-TV (Charleston) reports, Stephanie Sebby-Strempel was at a neighborhood pool in Summerville last weekend when she allegedly took exception to a group of African-American teens at the pool.
 The teens were invited there by a friend, their lawyer says, and were not in the wrong in being there.
 Sebby-Stremple, however, began demanding that the kids leave.